 About

-HORIS will create a digital one-stop-shop (OSS) with the aim of empowering homeowners (of several building types, including flats) during the home renovation process.
+HORIS – Home Renovation Integrated Services, a project funded by the European LIFE programme, updated and advanced an existing digital retrofitting platform called Green Menu.
+HORIS created a digital one-stop-shop (OSS) with the aim of empowering homeowners (of several building types, including flats) during the home renovation process.
 Homeowners face several key barriers when deciding to retrofit their properties, such as uncertainty and lack of trust about reported energy savings.
 In addition, they also must choose a home renovation professional and navigate the complexities of the financial process.

-The OSS/ Green Menu will:
+The OSS/ Green Menu :

 -